AamuApp/aamu-blog/README.md

 - Clone this repository
 - Set your Aamu.app API KEY environment variable.
 You can do this in several ways - one is to edit `env.example` and rename it to `.env`.

+## Content metadata

+See [Blog post metadata](docs/blog-post-metadata.md) for the database fields used for direct answers, content classification, audience, FAQs, related articles, and redirects.